-This article first appeared in the News Watch column of the Christian Research Journal, volume29, number1 (2006).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the News Watch column of the Christian Research Journal, volume 29, number 1 (2006).
+For more information about the Christian Research Journal, click here.

 A renewal of evangelical values within mainline Protestant denominations may seem unlikely amid the current atmosphere of religious liberalism, yet leaders of various renewal ministries remain hopeful and focused on their long-term work.